AI & Retail: Teaching to Learn

-- Emails, messages and documents want to write themselves for us.
+- Emails, messages, and documents want to write themselves for us.

 All very subtle alterations to the norm, but not drastic leaps of technology.
-Despite the subtlety of it, there is no doubt that AI is affecting our lives, and mostly for the better.
+Despite its subtlety of it, there is no doubt that AI is affecting our lives, and mostly for the better.
 Our understanding of how it can help us, and of how it can increase our quality of life, is becoming closer to mainstream and further from science fiction.

 Alongside the development of AI, we have introduced a real problem, in that our rate of data creation has grown exponentially.
 It is true that there has never before in the history of the world been so much data.
 While you read this sentence, the US alone added 167 721 Gigabytes to the internet.

 Without AI, this data would increasingly just become noisy garbage.
-Our usage of it would be so tiny as to be largely pointless, meaningless and valueless.
+Our usage of it would be so tiny as to be largely pointless, meaningless, and valueless.

-If I personally had to define AI, I would say that it is our collaborative partner in making sense of the world around us, in a time when the information is overwhelmingly huge for the human species alone.
+If I had to define AI, I would say that it is our collaborative partner in making sense of the world around us, in a time when the information is overwhelmingly huge for the human species alone.